mostafaism1/cracking_the_coding_interview/Insights.md

 40. Gerald Jay Sussman on Wishful Thinking (SICP Lec.2A 50:35):
     > I want you to see the process by which I write these things.
 I start out with some mathematical idea, perhaps.
 By wishful thinking, I assume that by some magic I can do something I have a name for.
 I am not going to worry about how I do it yet, but I am going to write my program anyway.
 Wishful thinking...essential to good engineering, and certainly essential to good computer science.

+41. Always seek to minimize ceremony in your programs.

+    Definition: Ceremony in a programming language is the plumbing code that's not related to the business logic but, none the less, is required to get the program to compile and run.

+    Example: Java is considered a high ceremony language.

+    Elaboration: Ceremony is frowned upon because it conceals the business logic and makes it harder to understand.